daniil-pogorelov/Better-Tab/README.md

         2. Click the "Set Shortcut" button.
         3. The "Shortcut" cell will display "Type shortcut...".
         4. Press your desired keyboard combination for this app.
-        5. To clear a shortcut, trigger the recording and press `Escape`.
+        5. To clear a shortcut, remove app from the list.
    * **Removing an App Binding:**
         1. Select an application in the list.
         2. Click the `-` button.

 ## Installation

-*(This section is a placeholder.
-For a typical GitHub release, you might provide a .dmg or a .zip containing the compiled .app file.)*

-1. Download the latest `BetterTab.app` from the [Releases page](https://github.com/daniil-pogorelov/BetterTab/releases).
+1. Download the latest `BetterTab.app` from the [Releases page]([https://github.com/daniil-pogorelov/BetterTab/releases](https://github.com/daniil-pogorelov/Better-Tab/tags)).
 2. Drag `BetterTab.app` to your `/Applications` folder.
 3. On first launch, macOS will likely ask for Accessibility permissions.
 Please grant these for BetterTab to function correctly.
 You can manage these in `System Settings > Privacy & Security > Accessibility`.